 The film begins with some guy in an office who suffers one of the most severe heart attacks in cinema history.
-Turns out this guy’s death is ultimately meaningless and don’t expect this film to explain the little things to you because it only goes downhill from here.
-We transition to a young executive named Lockhart (Dane DeHaan), who gets himself some trouble with the SEC by deliberately changing report numbers to show a better output.
+Turns out this guy’s death is ultimately meaningless because we transition to a young executive named Lockhart (Dane DeHaan), who gets himself some trouble with the SEC by deliberately changing report numbers to show a better output.
 But instead of going to jail, he is given the opportunity to go to the Swiss Alps and bring back the company’s CEO who is needed to complete an important merger.
 So Lockhart goes to do one simple task, find his boss and bring him home.
 What he finds out is his boss is held captive in one of the nicest looking twisted old folk homes in the world in which he becomes a prisoner and fighting for his life.

 There is so much content in this film to mock like Lockhart have a cast on for nearly a week before realizing his leg was never broken (because I guess it takes him several days to realize he was never in any pain) but there was a part where it actually started to win me over.
 Lockhart and Hannah (played by Mia Goth aka the only other person under 70) sneak away into town and make a pit stop at a bar.
-When Lockhart and Hannah begin to bond the film begins to mold into a coherent enjoyable story and you learn a little more about the locals (even the driver of the car that crashed and somehow survived as well).
+When Lockhart and Hannah begin to bond the film begins to mold into a coherent enjoyable story and you learn a little more about the locals, even the driver of the car that crashed and somehow survived as well.
 They play around more the legend of how the wellness center was actually being a place where a mad doctor performed controversial experiments on the townspeople.
 There was even a set up for a Townpeople vs Wellness Center fight for later in the movie.
-Suddenly what seemed like a terrible time was turning around to be a decent film if they could just end it on a positive note…they couldn’t.
+What seemed like a terrible time was turning around to be a decent film if they could just end it on a positive note but they couldn’t.